Discover Career Opportunities

 It’s never a good idea to ignore stress.

-If you’re feeling stressed out and overwhelmed, it’s time to take action.
+If you’re feeling stressed and overwhelmed, it’s time to act.
 Here are some ways to deal with career stress as a new nurse:

 1. Create a List of Factors

-This can help you identify what’s contributing to your stress and how you can deal with it.
-You should make a list of factors that are creating stress for you—maybe some of them are things that can be fixed or at least managed better, while others might just be part of being in the profession.
+This can help you identify what’s contributing to your stress and how to deal with it.
+You should make a list of factors creating stress for you—maybe some of them can be fixed or at least managed better, while others might just be part of being in the profession.

 2. Get Organized